ModernPentestModernPentest

 Agent Pipeline

-Each pentest runs through a pipeline of specialized agents:
+Each pentest runs through four phases:

-• Identifies technologies and authentication flows
+• Identifies technologies, services, and authentication flows

-• Findings appear in real-time
+• Findings appear in real-time as they're confirmed

-4. Complete
+4. Processing & Complete

-• Final vulnerability list with priorities
+• Final prioritized vulnerability list and report generation

 Understanding Pentest Results